crownstone/crownstone-lib-python-ble/tools/README.md

 This will scan for any Crownstones in your Sphere.
 This requires the keys you set to match those on the Crownstones.
 Additional parameters are:
 #### --targetAddress
 > The MAC address of the Crownstone you want to switch.
 This is required if you do not switch via broadcast.
-#### --crownstoneId
-> The CrownstoneId [1 ..
-255] of the Crownstone you want to switch.
-This is required if you do not switch via connection.
-#### --broadcast
-> Determine if you want to broadcast the switch command or do it via BLE connection.
-If this is not set, the switch will be done via connection.
 #### --switchTo
 > ##### MANDATORY
 > The switch state.
 It is either between 0 and 100, or 255.
 0 is off, 1 ..
 99 is dimming, 100 is fully on, 255 is on to whatever behaviour thinks it should be.